Kaska-B.C. Land Use Planning

 Engagement summary

 The Kaska-B.C.
-Land Use Planning (LUP) project wants to hear from community members, industry, local government, interested parties, and the public on their values and priorities, as well interest in specific land use planning activities in the project area.
+Land Use Planning (LUP) project asked to hear from community members, industry, local government, interested parties, and the public on their values and priorities, as well interest in specific land use planning activities in the project area.

 Land use planning supports preservation of cultural values, healthy ecosystems, and opportunities for economic activities by setting broad strategic direction for plan areas — providing clarity for ‘what’ can occur ‘where’ on land and water.
 It is a transparent and inclusive process that can be modified over time to address changing needs.